cloudmesh-community/hid-sp18-704/project-report/report.md

 data gives the best choices for that type of person and not for the disease or issue itself.

+### CARE: A Patient-Centric Personalized Healthcare Framework

+Here is a possible example with the use of data mining in big data to create a possible application for patient centric healthcare.
+This framework allows for patients to get an in-depth look into their current health status.
+Not only that but the possibility of future issues or complications they may face based on their personal type of profile.
+In addition, these assessments could allow the patient to be vigilant and on the look out for warning signs of possible symptoms.
+Though being able to spot possibly predisposed diseases seems nice, these assessments would also include proactive step to possibly, reduce the risk of the disease or condition or possibly not getting the disease or condition at all.

+How would this system be constructed and how would it function?
+The answer in this case is in the name itself.
+Collaborative Assessment and Recommendation Engine (CARE) [Chawla2013].
+The premise of this framework is to create essentially a Netflix base data system in which the patient data from various others is aggregated and compared to the current patient’s information.
+This allows for the patient type to see how other patients have developed certain diseases and what factors lead to it as well.

+The real question to ask for a product like this however is, will the patient use this data to change their health outcome?
+Only time and data can help reveal if this use of data will produce outcomes.
+However, given the human species and most species are creatures are on of habit, the intended outcome may not succeed fully.
+Most will not act unless the situation is immediate, and currently affecting them.
+That is not to say that this system will not have positive outcomes for some, just that the majority will do nothing with the information they are presented.
+This model is something that would truly help in an ideal world where patients indeed take care of themselves.

 ## Big Data Effects on Healthcare